Brooke Walker (cricketer)

 Brooke Graeme Keith Walker (born 25 March 1977) is a former New Zealand cricketer.
 He played five Test matches and 11 One Day Internationals.
 Walker attended Macleans College.
 He was born in Auckland.

 Playing career

 Walker's first-class and List A career started in the 1997–98 New Zealand domestic season.
 Walker made his debut for New Zealand against South Africa in November 2000.
 He played domestic cricket for Auckland.
 Later in his career he was the Auckland captain, leading them to three domestic championships.
 He retired from all cricket in June 2005.

+Personal life

+Walker is the father of Nathan Walker, a professional footballer for the Wellington Phoenix in the A-League Men.